Wenda Xu (许闻达)

 project page / arXiv / code

-Using fine-grained LLM agent to align large language model (Inference stage)
+Using fine-grained autorater to refine large language model (Inference stage)

 LLMRefine: Pinpointing and Refining Large Language Models via Fine-Grained Actionable Feedback